EpicMinecraftModders/EquivalentExperienceExchange/README.md

 ##I had an idea for this mod?
 Can i help???##
 Yes, but don't make a issue because you want something in this mod.
 We will make a official minecraft forums thread when this mod is ready for public use.
 ##Can I join your team?##
-Maybe, if you can show us that you can program real good and understand where the project is heading we will allow you to join...
+Maybe, if you can show us that you can program real good and understand where the project is heading we will allow you to join.
 ##Can i make a pull request for a feature I worked on?##
 If it's a minor change please just make the pull request otherwise please discuss before hand the change.
 We wouldn't want to waste your efforts if we are not planning on moving EEE that way.
 ##Thiz modz is aesome :) canz i donate?!?!?!##